Mary Rose Trust: Operations

 In 2008, the Mary Rose Trust had assets of close to £10 million and income of over £5,700,000, the majority of which came from various donations.
 It had 56 employees and a further 50 volunteers.
-Currently, the Trust has built a new museum in which the conserved hull of the Mary Rose is displayed along with a selection of the thousands of artefacts found inside and around her.
+The Trust has built a museum in which the conserved hull of the Mary Rose is displayed along with a selection of the thousands of artefacts found inside and around her.

 The Mary Rose Trust is a partner organization of the Swedish Vasa Museum in Stockholm, Sweden, with which it has regular exchanges and collaborative ventures.
 The Vasa Museum has on display the Swedish 17th-century warship Vasa which was salvaged from the bottom of Stockholms ström in 1961.